Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw02/Gapminder_explore.md

 Smell test the data
 -------------------

-We can see from the `structure` command that GapMinder is a data.frame
+We can see from the `structure` command that GapMinder is a data.frame.

     ## Classes 'tbl_df', 'tbl' and 'data.frame':    1704 obs. of  6 variables:
     ##  $ country  : Factor w/ 142 levels "Afghanistan",..: 1 1 1 1 1 1 1 1 1 1 ...